RallySoftwareLabs/alm-mobile/README.md

     client/styles/_bootstrap.less

 **Do not directly modify any files in vendor/styles/bootstrap.
 The changes will be overwritten as we upgrade that library.**

+## Application Configuration

+You will need to create a config.json file to configure the ALM url.
+You should copy from config.json.example as a template.

+#### Properties

+- almWebServiceBaseUrl: You should change this value if you want to point to a different Rally ALM Server URL
+- appName: You should change this value so that it is a unique name that represents your application and who your are.

 # Deploying to S3